Climate and Average Weather Year Round in Page Arizona, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Page is August, with an average of 5.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 17% on August 12.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Page experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 3.6 months, from July 16 to November 5, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around September 10, with an average total accumulation of 0.8 inches.
+The month with the most rain in Page is September, with an average rainfall of 0.8 inches.

 The rainless period of the year lasts for 8.4 months, from November 5 to July 16.
-The least rain falls around June 18, with an average total accumulation of 0.2 inches.
+The month with the least rain in Page is June, with an average rainfall of 0.2 inches.

 The perceived humidity level in Page, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, remaining a virtually constant 0% throughout.